samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Armor (Shield), Rare (Requires Attunement)*

 You gain a +2 bonus to Armor Class against ranged attack rolls while you wield this Shield.
-This bonus is in addition to the Shield’s normal bonus to AC.
+This bonus is in addition to the Shield's normal bonus to AC.

 Whenever an attacker makes a ranged attack roll against a target within 5 feet of you, you can take a Reaction to become the target of the attack instead.